-I promise after today, you will be forced to eat pumpkin seeds regularly….
+I promise after today, you will be convinced to eat pumpkin seeds regularly….

 Exploring pumpkin seeds